codio-content/OCR_J276_2.2-Basic-programming-techniques/.guides/content/Variables-and-constants-17d8.md

 For example a variable to store the age of a person should have the identifier ‘age’ rather than ‘X’ so that its intention is obvious.

-One convention when writing longer or compound identifiers is to use **camel case** where each word begins with an upper case character – usually except the first e.g. ageOfperson, distanceFromSchool, testResult
+One convention when writing longer or compound identifiers is to use **camel case** where each word begins with an upper case character – usually except the first e.g. ageOfPerson, distanceFromSchool, testResult

-Identifiers should be a short as possible so that there is less chance of them being misspelt when coding the algorithm.
+Identifiers should be as short as possible so that there is less chance of them being misspelt when coding the algorithm.

 A **constant** is a container which is used to store a value which must **not** change as a program is running.